 Hospitals are required to obtain community input as they produce mandatory community health needs assessments (CHNAs) every three years.
 Creating these documents and then implementing the strategies for improving community and population health provides an opportunity to strengthen links between hospitals and community stakeholders that are needed to address health priorities.

 The CHNAFinder is a searchable, interactive repository that enables users to quickly access priority health needs of their communities, identified by hospitals/health care systems.
-This tool will guide hospitals, health systems and communities to learn from each other’s CHNAs and implementation strategies and support progress towards a Culture of Health.
+This tool will guide hospitals, health systems and communities to learn from each other’s CHNAs and implementation strategies and support progress in building a Culture of Health.

 Formed in 2018, the AHA's Center for Health Innovation is designed to better equip AHA members to disrupt health care, proactively manage change, make more data-driven decisions, and improve patient care and health in the communities they serve.
-It provides forward-looking market intelligence, novel partnerships within and outside of the health care field, unique leadership development opportunities, and enhanced capabilities to spread leading practices at-scale.
+It provides forward-looking market intelligence, novel partnerships within and outside of the health care field, unique leadership development opportunities and enhanced capabilities to spread leading practices at scale.
 Learn more.

 The Association for Community Health Improvement, an affiliate of the American Hospital Association, is the premier national association for community health, community benefit and population health professionals.
 ACHI provides educational resources and tools, professional development and networking opportunities to help health leaders expand their knowledge and enhance their performance in achieving community health goals.
 Learn more.